yash1314/yash1314/README.md

 - 👋 Hi, I’m Yash keshari
-- 👀 I’m interested in Data related task such as Data Analysis, Data Processing, machine learning and Statistics.
+- 👀 Interested in Data related task such as Data Analysis, Data Processing, machine learning and Statistics.
-- 🌱 I’m currently learning Data analytics and machine learning.
-- 💞️ I’m looking for a Job.

 <!---
 yash1314/yash1314 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.